hoko/hoko-docs/_posts/2015-03-02-quickstart-ios.md

 categories: quickstart
 layout: documentation
 permalink: /:categories/ios
+description: To integrate HOKO open source SDK in your app you just have to follow 3 simple steps (either using cocoapods or doing it manually).
 ---

 To integrate HOKO open source SDK in your app you just have to follow 3 simple steps (either using